Chang Soft Matter and Microfluidics Lab

 Welcome to the Chang Lab @ Montana State University!

 Our lab is multidisciplinary, highly collaborative, and encompasses engineering, materials, physics, chemistry, and biology.
-Some of our projects include single cell sorting.
-This includes algal cells as a promising alternative to current biofuels, hibernating bacterial cells in a population of cells within a biofilm, and host cells containing undiscovered viruses from Yellowstone.
+Our projects include single cell sorting of algal cells as a promising alternative to current biofuels, hibernating bacterial cells in a population of cells within a biofilm, and host cells containing undiscovered viruses from Yellowstone.
 All of these topics fall within the realm of high-throughput discovery and evolution of new biological species with exceptional properties.
 We are also interested in single cell genomics, which encompasses "omics" or next-generation sequencing of genomes, metabolites, and proteins in biology.

 We work on biomaterials.
 One topic is understanding the growth and mechanics of "organoids", three-dimensional mini-organs that are derived from stem cells.
 We are using microfluidic techniques to culture and screen these organoids.